intel-analytics/BigDL-2.x/docs/docs/ProgrammingGuide/AutoML/visualization.md

 AutoML visualization provides two kinds of visualization.

-1. During the searching process, the visualizations of each trail is shown and updated every 30 seconds.
+1. During the searching process, the visualizations of each trail are shown and updated every 30 seconds.
 2. After the searching process, a leaderboard of each trail's configs and metrics is shown.

 Note that: AutoML visualization is based on tensorboard and tensorboardx.
 They should be installed properly before the training starts.